-On February 8, 2019, five Dads traveled from Madison, WI to the Sylvania Wilderness, using Inuit technology to enjoy -28° F (-33° C) temperatures and four winter days of silence, beauty, and adventure.
+On February 8, 2019, five Dads traveled from Madison, WI to the Sylvania Wilderness where we used Inuit technology to enjoy -28° F (-33° C) temperatures and four winter days of silence, beauty, and adventure…and, yes, warmth.
 It was awesome.
 This 12-minute movie is our story.

 Resources & Notes

 Picture sources: Eric U, Eric S, Donal.
 Video taken on iPhone SE.

 In his 20s, Jake participated in a 60-day trip across part of Labrador led by Garrett and Alexandra Conover.
 Garrett and Alexandra collected and describe native traditional winter travel technologies in their book, Snow Walker’s Companion.
 Jake has since participated in many other winter trips.
 This experience and knowledge gave us all more confidence that doing a trip like this would be safe.

 Kielyn and Dave Marrone, founders of Lure of the North, have taken on the work of the Conovers for a new generation and represent a great resource for videos on trekking, making gear, homesteading, etc. In 2022, Jake participated in a three-month trek with them.
 They also offer gear, kits, workshops, training, and guided experiences.
 And, Kielyn has shared her courage and skills in winter survival on Season 7 of History Channel’s Alone.
 Season 6 also features an arctic location.

 For an amazing movie about people in Siberia who make their living as trappers using mostly traditional technology, Happy People: A Year in the Taiga, is recommended (for rent on iTunes).
 Thank you, PW.
 Season 6 of Alone shows the survival practices of 10 people lasting as long as they can in the Arctic bringing only 10 items with them for survival.